jonhue/cv/work.md

 `06/2020 - 07/2020` [Revision Course for **Functional Programming and Verification**](https://jonhue.github.io/teaching-fpv-rev/)
 <br/>
-Giving the revision course of Functional Programming and Verification for the winter term 2020.
+Teaching the revision course of Functional Programming and Verification for the winter term 2020 (undergraduate).

 `09/2019 - 03/2020` **Deployer** at Liefery - Ruby
 <br/>